Nanzaro and I went to Lansdowne Foodcourt for lunch after running some errands.

 Marian, Lorna and I volunteered until lunch time and we decided to go for lunch together.
 Marian wanted something spicy and we ended up at Moutai Plus Szechuan Cuisine on Park Road.
 When I told Lorna about this Szechuan place called Moutai Plus at Park Road, she was puzzled as she is not aware of a restaurant called Moutai Plus here.
 Apparently, she has always known this restaurant as “Dumpling Shop” as indicated in their Chinese name.

-The interior is made up of … More on following page.
-Click here to continue reading
+The interior is made up of … Continue reading

 I can’t count and almost made a mess of it!